Tendulkar, Gavaskar lead world cricket tributes to Dhoni

 Former India cricketer Madan Lal termed Dhoni's decision as brave.

 "I appreciate the decision.
 Dhoni has done very well as a captain as he has won most of the tournaments like ODI World Cup, T20 World Cup, Asia Cup.
-Ha has also reached number one in the Test cricket.
+He has also helped India reach the number one spot in Test cricket.
 His record as captain is wonderful."

-Noted commentator and former batsman Sanjay Manjerkar stated: "I will remember Dhoni as a captain who got calmness of nerves and champion like performance on the big nights to Indian cricket."
+Noted commentator and former batsman Sanjay Manjrekar stated: "I will remember Dhoni as a captain who got calmness of nerves and champion like performance on the big nights to Indian cricket."

 Left-arm spinner Pragyan Ojha said: "As a captain, the achievements you have are outstanding and exemplary.
 You have set such high standards for the generations to follow."

+Former India opener Aakash Chopra said: "You'd rarely see Dhoni's picture hugging or carrying the trophy around...allowed others to take centre-stage -- a priceless quality."

 Indian hockey skipper P.R.
-Shreejesh said: "Salute to the captain cool... time to achieve lots in a different role."
+Sreejesh said: "Salute to the captain cool... time to achieve lots in a different role."

 "Even one of the greatest captains of all time decides enough is enough...
-Well done @msdhoni on an incredible leadership term," wrote former England skipper Michel Vaughan.
+Well done @msdhoni on an incredible leadership term," wrote former England skipper Michael Vaughan.

 Australia's former captain Michael Clarke added Dhoni will go down as one of India's most successful captains.